 What is High Availability?

-High Availability, or HA, refers to the objective and associated strategies to maintain system uptime and accessibility against threats of unexpected performance and system failure, for many businesses it is essential to operate highly available systems.
-As one of the leading companies offering highly available software, discover in depth how our highly available solutions and services can help your business operations.
+High Availability, or HA, refers to the objective and associated strategies to maintain system uptime and accessibility against threats of unexpected performance and system failure.
+For many businesses it is essential to operate highly available systems.
+As one of the leading and longest established companies offering highly available software solutions, discover in depth how High-Availability.com’s RSF-1 Highly Available solutions and services can help your business operations.

 What is system uptime or downtime?